Quadratically Enriched Plane Curve Counting via Tropical Geometry: Computational results

 The base case of all point conditions being $k$-rational, i.e. $s = 0$ and $r = n$, was determined in \cite{JPP23} and we repeat the results here for completeness.
 Also note that the count for $s'$ can be computed from the count for $s$ conjugate point conditions with $s > s'$ by \cref{prop-specializetokrational}.

 For all these examples in the last row, we also provide a formula for $N^{\mathbb{A}^1}_{\Delta}(\sigma)$ for general $\sigma$, extending beyond the multiquadratic cases.
+Note that these in fact hold since $N^{\mathbb{A}^1}_{\Delta}(\sigma)$ is a Witt invariant in the sense of Serre by \cite{BrugalleRauWickelgren} (see the introduction for an explanation of this phenomenon).

-Note that these formulas are conjectural, they assume the conjectured existence of a ``universal formula" as explained in the introduction.
-The only non-conjectural one is the count of rational degree $3$ curves in $\mathbb{P}^2$ (see below).
-These formulas are expressed in terms of $\mathbf{a}_n$, where $\mathbf{a}_n = a_n(\Tr_{k(\sigma)/k}(\gw{1}))$, with $a_n$ denoting the power structure on the Grothendieck-Witt ring from \cite{PajwaniPal}.
+The general formula which holds for all $\sigma$ will be expressed in terms of $\mathbf{a}_n$, where with $a_n$ denoting the power structure on the Grothendieck-Witt ring from \cite{PajwaniPal}.